 In one sense, composing is a solitary and consuming endeavor, requiring the ability to set and stick to work hours and to remain comfortable while spending long periods of time working alone.
 In another sense, however, composing is a highly collaborative art that requires cooperation and communication with a diverse group of musicians, conductors, concert producers, and other composers.
 The best composers combine these qualities with a deep curiosity about the music around them and a powerful need to communicate something through music.

 The work life of a composer can be as unpredictable as it is creatively rich and rewarding.
-Throughout their careers, most composers split their time between individual composition work and a day job—but don't make the mistake of thinking that "day job" means menial labor.
-Popular culture has the tendency to paint artists' day jobs as wholly opposed to creative work, when in reality, the two are usually entwined.
-Composers often work with or alongside their peers, colleagues, and contemporaries in jobs like teaching, concert organization, event production, ensemble management or arts administration, audio engineering, arranging or orchestrating, instrumental performance, and conducting.
-Rather than distracting from the creative work, these jobs actually feed it, and inevitably lead to valuable collaborations and opportunities for composers.
-One of the benefits of being a composer is that networking best happens by going to see concerts or getting coffee with similarly oriented musicians, composers, and producers.
+Throughout their careers, most composers split their time between composition work and a day job—but don't make the mistake of thinking that "day job" means menial labor.
+Popular culture has the tendency to paint artists' day jobs as wholly opposed to creative work, when in reality, the two are often entwined.
+Composers can work right alongside their artistic peers in jobs like conducting, concert production, audio engineering, arranging, instrumental performance, teaching, or arts administration.
+Rather than distracting from a composer's challenging creative work, these jobs can lead to valuable collaborations and opportunities.
+Similarly, one of the benefits of being a composer is that networking often takes place in the concert hall or the coffee shop, swapping ideas with other musicians, composers, and producers.